- Examining The Conjecture

 Besides knowing what size lobsters to get based on how many people you’re serving and whether the lobsters are soft-shell or hardshell, it’s important to get the freshest lobster possible.
-Many lobster pounds and some fishing companies in Maine will overnight live lobsters, two or three day for longer distances, but they’re still likely fresher than many grocery store lobsters.
+Many lobster pounds and some fishing companies in Maine will ship live lobsters overnight for a fee, taking two or three day for longer distances.
+These are still likely fresher than grocery store lobsters.

 Maine-style Lobster Macaroni & Cheese

-- 1 lb cavatappi or Cellentani™ (a.k.a. “corkscrew”) pasta, dried Use medium shells, aka "mezzo conchiglie", or elbow macaroni if cavatappi is unavailable
+- 1 lb cavatappi or Cellentani™ (a.k.a. “corkscrew”) pasta, dried see Notes below

 - 3 cups milk, whole or raw raw milk is legal for sale in Maine

 - 6 Tbsp Wondra™ quick-mixing all purpose flour

 - 1/2 cup Vermont sharp cheddar cheese, finely shredded

 - 2 cups Parmesan cheese, finely shredded for topping

 - Prepare the pasta according to its instructions, ensuring it’s al dente when finished.